Course

 Introduction

-Ethics are an important aspect of all professions, but in this case, we are going to touch on its role in nursing.
+Ethics is an important aspect of all professions, but in this case, we are going to touch on its role in nursing.
 From the beginning, Florence Nightingale was a strong advocate and initiated nursing ethics and morals.
-For the 19th consecutive year, nursing has been ranked number one by the Gallup Poll as the most honest and ethical profession (1).
-The designation creates a larger responsibility to understand the American Nurses Association (ANA) Code of Ethics and how to apply them to practice.
-Daily, nurses face ethical challenges and are confronted with situations with competing values and interests (2).
-How do we identify the issues?
-How do we respond to them?
-To understand our responsibilities as nurses, one must be aware of the details and applications of the ANA Code of Ethics with Interpretive Statements that give voice to nursing’s social mandate (3).
+For the 21st consecutive year, nursing has been ranked number one by the Gallup Poll as the most honest and ethical profession (1).
+This designation creates a larger responsibility to understand the American Nurses Association (ANA) Code of Ethics and how to apply it to practice.

 History